Last Updated on December 11, 2024

 Employers and employees have many reasons for sending employees and other talent on different types of global assignments worldwide.
 Sometimes, companies need to relocate their employees temporarily for a short-term finite assignment.
 In other scenarios, they must send talent abroad to work for a more extended assignment to facilitate a business objective successfully.

-No matter the type of, or reason for, an international assignment, they are essential in global mobility programs and allow for avenues to ensure international organizations’ success.
+No matter the type of international assignment or the reason for it, they are essential in global mobility programs and allow for avenues to ensure international organizations’ success.

 What are Global Assignments?